Penned by Nongovernment, Nonbiased, Military Veterans.

 • No major medical issues

 Meeting these minimum standards is just the first step.
 From there, you must prove yourself in the Ranger Assessment and Selection Program (RASP).
+By ensuring you’re not only fit but strong, you set yourself up for success in one of the most challenging military environments.

 Officer Requirements